AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-44/acsd-55231-sku-not-found-in-catalog.md

 ---
-title: 'ACSD-55231: Product search and cart addition error in quick order functionality'
+title: 'ACSD-55231: SKU not found error while using quick order functionality'
 description: Apply the ACSD-55231 patch to fix the Adobe Commerce issue where you get *'The SKU was not found in the catalog'* error when trying to add a product to the cart using quick order functionality.
 feature: Products, Checkout, B2B
 role: Admin, Developer
 ---
-# ACSD-55231: Product search and cart addition error in quick order functionality
+# ACSD-55231: SKU not found error while using quick order functionality

 The ACSD-55231 patch fixes the issue where you get *'The SKU was not found in the catalog'* error when trying to add a product to the cart using quick order functionality.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.44 is installed.
 The patch ID is ACSD-55231.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.